StimzRx/LiteNetLib-Godot/README.md

 For full/original documentation please see [The Original GitHub Project](https://github.com/RevenantX/LiteNetLib)

+### Downloads
+You can find a .zip file containing the pre-build library [In The Releases Page](https://github.com/VenomCodeDev/LiteNetLib-Godot/releases).
+Or, if you'd prefer, you can just reference the source project in your Godot project.

 ## My Changes
 I have pretty much just added the ability to use the GodotSharp Vector structs with this library.
 I did this by implementing the following types: